shikhar-sharma1703/shikhar-sharma1703/README.md

 <br />
 <br />

-Hi, I'm Shikhar Sharma, a Web Developer and Cloud Architect 🚀 from India, currently a CS Junior at <a href ="http://gla.ac.in/">GLA University</a>
+Hi, I'm Shikhar Sharma, a Web Developer and Cloud Architect 🚀 from India, currently a CS Major at <a href ="http://gla.ac.in/">GLA University</a>

 Beside's developing stuff, I enjoy listening music 🎧 ,traveling 🏝️🗻 and binging TV shows 📺.